wholder/LaserCut/README.md

 - Raster images which can be engraved on Zing or used as tracing templates for spline shapes.
 Also supports full rotation of raster images as well as control over DPI of of engraved images.

 ## Selecting the Output Device
 To select the current output device, choose "Preferences" in the "File" menu then select the device and the press "Save".
 LaserCut will remember this selection the next time the program is launched.
+Note: you can only have one Output Device active at any one time.
 <p align="center"><img src="https://github.com/wholder/LaserCut/blob/master/images/Preferences%20Dialog.png"></p>

 Currently supported Output Devices devices include: